-Once the cakes are baked and cooled, you cut the round cake in half to make two half-circles.
+Once the cakes are baked and cooled, cut the round cake in half to make two half-circles.
 Leave the square cake whole, but orient it as a diamond.
 Then place the flat side of each half-round against the top sides of the diamond to make a heart shape.

-Speaking of frosting, this is one delicious cream cheese frosting!
-You can use clear vanilla extract to keep your frosting more of a white color, if desired.
+Cake Decorating Tip: Use clear vanilla extract to keep your frosting more of a white color, if desired.